bumbeishvili/portfolio/_projects/2018-12-20-geohistory.md

-Website already was mentioned  by several major  news agencies  inside their articles and also some of the most popular televisions inside the country ...
+Website already was mentioned  by several major  news agencies  inside their articles and also some of the most popular televisions in the country ...

-Though, most heartwarming things are the letters and words , I am getting from people, who found their ancestors via this platform .
+Though, most heartwarming things are the letters and words , I am getting from people, who found their ancestors using this platform .